Explore horticulture sites, learn about the newest happenings in gardening, and celebrate fellow MGs during award programs.

 Florida Master Gardener Conference

-Each year, Master Gardeners from all parts of Florida converge to network and catch up with the newest happenings in Florida gardening.
+Each year, Master Gardener volunteers from all parts of Florida converge to network and catch up with the newest happenings in Florida gardening.

 Master Gardener volunteers are recognized at the annual state conference for both their years of service and with specific awards.
 The success of the Master Gardener Program would not be possible without the volunteers' great contributions.
 We thank each of our volunteers and especially recognize those who go above and beyond in their volunteering capacity.